 - Company name and contact information.

-- Liant product serial number (found in the Electronic Software Delivery email, on the media label, or in the product banner message).
+- Micro Focus product serial number (found in the Electronic Product Delivery email, or in the License Certificate.

-- Liant product version number.
+- Micro Focus product version number.

 - Operating system and version number.

 - Hardware, related equipment, and terminal type.

 - Exact message appearing on screen.

-- Concise explanation of the problem and process involved when the problem occurred.
+Concise explanation of the problem and process involved when the problem occurred.